-A practical foreign exchange and currency guide on sending money and travel to San Marino
+A practical foreign exchange and currency guide to San Marino

 The Most Serene Republic of San Marino is a must-see destination for lovers of history—and for those who love picturesque panoramas.
 A sole survivor of Italy’s once powerful city-state network, this landlocked micronation clung on long after the more powerful kingdoms of Genoa and Venice folded.
 And still it clings, secure in its status as the world’s oldest surviving sovereign state and its oldest republic (since AD 301).
 San Marino also enjoys one of the planet’s highest GDP per capita.